 Before you can launch your eCommerce website, you must have a product or service to sell.
 Finding the right product is a crucial step for the success of your business.
 With the right product, it won’t be too difficult to find a market that is willing to spend.

 There are several strategies you can use to find a product to sell.
 One of the most effective is solving a customer pain point.
 Customer pain points are major and minor inconveniences, literal or figurative pain, and small annoyances.
 You can think of this strategy as finding a solution for a common problem among a demographic.

 Pain-relieving medication, topical gels, and elastic therapeutic tapes exist because people want to solve physical pains that ail them.
 Noise-cancelling headphones were created because a lot of people want to tune out surrounding noise for their own reasons.
+Different instruments can make daily life easy.
 Identify a customer pain point or common problem, and offer an effective (or superior) solution, and you’ll find your product and market.

 Here are other strategies you can use: